 - What are macronutrients? https://www.instagram.com/tv/B3aB2UbAeR4/

 Nutrition – Start here

-This is an older video we pulled from YouTube.
+This is an older video I pulled from YouTube.
 The content is still relevant to today.
 If you are new on your fitness journey, just starting to change your nutrition habits, or simply need a refresher about where nutrition begins, this is the video for you.

 Nutritional failure is the result of two things